ECSEL: Explainable Classification via Signomial Equation Learning: Classification Benchmark

 \subsection{Hyperparameter Optimization}

 Hyperparameter tuning is performed using Optuna's TPE sampler over 30 trials per model.
-The search ranges, detailed in Table~\ref{tab:hyperparams}, were selected to balance exploration breadth with computational efficiency, were selected to balance exploration breadth with computational efficiency based on established best practices and preliminary experiments.
+The search ranges, detailed in Table~\ref{tab:hyperparams}, were selected to balance exploration breadth with computational efficiency based on established best practices and preliminary experiments.

 For regularization parameters (\texttt{C} in Logistic Regression and SVM, \texttt{l1\_strength} in ECSEL), we use log-uniform distributions spanning 2--4 orders of magnitude to efficiently explore both strong and weak regularization regimes.
 Tree-based parameters (\texttt{max\_depth}, \texttt{n\_estimators}) follow ranges standard in the literature~\citep{probst2019tuning} that prevent both underfitting (depths too shallow) and overfitting (depths too deep), while keeping computational costs reasonable.
 Learning rates use log-uniform sampling over $[10^{-4}, 10^{-2}]$ for gradient-based methods, covering typical ranges for Adam optimization.
 Batch sizes are restricted to powers of two for computational efficiency ($\{32, 64, 128\}$), balancing gradient noise and memory constraints.
 The number of terms \texttt{K} in ECSEL is limited to $[1,3]$ to maintain interpretability while allowing sufficient model capacity.
 Early stopping patience values $\{20, 50\}$ were chosen to allow convergence without excessive training time.
 Finally, the sigmoid threshold range $\{0.4, 0.5, 0.6, 0.7\}$ explores different decision boundaries for the optional sigmoid transformation in ECSEL.